 Ideally, your UCAS reference should be written by someone who is familiar with your academic work, as well as your recent history.
 For example a teacher on a recent relevant further education course.
 If this is not possible, you should ask a responsible person who knows you.
 This could be an employer, training officer, careers adviser, or senior colleague in employment or voluntary work.

 What if my first language is not English?

-If English is not your first language, it is essential that your English language skills are good enough for you to undertake an intensive and challenging academic course that is taught and examined in English.
-Therefore, you may be asked to achieve one of the formal qualifications listed below as part of the conditions of your offer:
+It is essential that your English language skills are good enough for you to undertake an intensive and challenging academic course that is taught and examined in English.
+Therefore, if your first language is not English, you may be asked to achieve one of the following formal qualifications as part of the conditions of your offer:

-- IELTS: normally a minimum overall grade of 7.5, usually with 7.0 in each element
+- IELTS - a minimum overall grade of 7.5, with 7.0 in each element

 A reasonable standard in spoken English is also required at the time of interview.
 For example, an overall IELTS score of 6.0 for sciences or 6.5 for arts and social sciences would be regarded as a reasonable score at the point of application.

 We accept applicants who will be twenty-one or over at the time of their admission to Cambridge (October 1 in any given year).
 The majority of our students are in their twenties, but we also regularly admit undergraduates in their thirties, forties and beyond.
 No matter where you fall on this scale, you will find that Wolfson, both socially and academically, has been tailored to your needs.